2016 Cotes de Tablas

 The grapes for our Côtes de Tablas were grown on our certified organic estate vineyard.

 All varietals were fermented in a mix of stainless steel and wooden upright fermenters with the use of native yeasts.
-After pressing, the wines were racked, blended, aged for a year in 1200-gallon French oak foudres, and then bottled in February 2017.
+After pressing, the wines were racked, blended in June 2017, aged for a year in 1200-gallon French oak foudres, and then bottled in February 2018.
 The wine is unfined and underwent only a light filtration before bottling.